Department of Britain, Europe and Prehistory

-The Department of Portable Antiquities and Treasure co-ordinates the Portable Antiquities Scheme (PAS), a voluntary initiative to record archaeological objects found by members of the public in England and Wales.
+The Department of Britain, Europe and Prehistory co-ordinates the Portable Antiquities Scheme (PAS), a voluntary initiative to record archaeological objects found by members of the public in England and Wales.

 The Scheme is administered by a network of Finds Liaison Officers (FLOs) based in museums and archaeology services throughout the country.
 The FLOs record finds, give advice on finds recording, conservation and the Treasure Act.
 They also encourage members of the public, metal detector users, archaeologists and museums to work together to preserve and learn from the past through holding finds days and other outreach events.